shounakdatta/TownCenterTurmoil/README.md

 ## Town Centre Turmoil

-To play, download folder and run the application in ./TCT Final/Town Centre Turmoil.exe
+To play, download the .zip folder and run the application in ./TCT Final/Town Centre Turmoil.exe